angelawhere/after-effects-storyboard-importer/README.md

 ## Photoshop Exporter

 Organise your PSD so each page is a separate top-level folder, named in order (p01, p02, etc.).
-Layers outside folders are ignored.
+Layers outside folders stay untouched.
 Hide any layers you don't want exported before running.

 Run via File > Scripts > Browse > `ps_storyboard_exporter.jsx`.
 Select an output folder.
-One PNG is exported per folder, named after the folder.
+One PNG is exported per page.
 You'll be prompted before any existing files are overwritten.

 ## Troubleshooting